Db2-DTE-POC/wxddemo/docs/wxd-reference-vnc.md

 ![Browser](wxd-images/desktop-fullscreen.png)

 The URL will be similar to `https://techzone.ibm.com/my/reservations/desktop/vmware...`.
-You can share this URL will all members of your team to access the console.
+You can share this URL will other people who may want access to the console.

 Please review [Restrictions on using VNC](#restrictions-on-using-the-vm-remote-console-or-vnc) below.

 ## Restrictions on using the VM Remote Console or VNC

 The VNC console provides access to the virtual machine console.
 When someone connects through VNC they are viewing the Linux desktop of that machine.
-All users on the team can use VNC to view the desktop at the same time.
+Multiple users can use the same VNC link to view the desktop at the same time.
 Whatever activity takes place in the console will be viewed simultaneously by all users.
 This also means that all users will be able to interact with the console, including the ability to issue commands.

-Because the access is not restricted to one user, the team lead will need to determine who can work on the console at any one time.
-Team members can collaborate and help issue commands on the console, but you should only do this when you are in contact with one another (for instance, in a webex).
-If you do not restrict access, there is the possibility that one user may interfere with what another user is attempting to do.